gavinlyonsrepo/raspberrypi_tempmon/README.md

 The other settings are ALARM_MODE which should be set to one or zero(one: alarm on, zero: off) CPU_UPPERLIMIT is the temperature limit of CPU in Centigrade should be a positive integer.
 If alarm is on when CPU goes above this temperature actives alarm functions.
+LED_MODE which should be set to one or zero(one: alarm on, zero: off) if on an LED will light during an alarm state in continuous and normal mode.
+The LED must be connected to a RPI GPIO pin as defined by GPIO_LED.
 At startup file is read by program, if it does not exist it creates a blank one.

 A dummy config file is available in documentation folder.

 >